1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 In the spirit of Spain, do yourself (and your feet) a favor by granting at least an hour of siesta (rest).

-This may go against everything youโ€™ve learned as a traveler, and itโ€™s true that one day in Madrid isnโ€™t much time, but taking a siesta is the right thing to do.
+This may go against everything youโ€™ve learned as a traveler, and itโ€™s true that one day in Madrid isnโ€™t much time.
+But taking a siesta is the right thing to do.
 Pay homage to Latin culture!

 Though if youโ€™d rather take your siesta in the form of a jar of sangria in the sunshine, that would also be perfectly acceptable.
 Nearby Plaza Mayor, El miniBAR, or Gustos Madrid, in the plaza, are two great options.